Individual Charcuterie Boards: perfect for entertaining or for date night, full of ideas for cheeses, meats, fruits, sweets and more.

 - caramel corn

-If you were using these boards as an appetizer, you might not want to include the sweets.
-For our get together we had our boards as an evening snack along with some wine, so the addition of sweets was perfect.
+If you were using these boards as the perfect appetizer for a dinner party, you might not want to include the sweets.
+For our get together we had our boards as an evening snack along with some wine, so the addition of sweets was the best part and the perfect sweet ending to a mini charcuterie platter.
 I kept things simple with almost all store bought treats.
-The mini canolli are a bakery favourite.
+The mini cannoli are a bakery favourite.
 I also picked up some frozen mini cream puffs.
 We had some homemade chocolate chip cookies with a sprinkling of sea salt -so good!
 I thought our favourite chocolate bar would be fun addition for the chocolate lovers.
 These are coffee crisp thins.
 Lastly I added a little caramel corn, which I thought would a really fun addition.

 - 1 oz Swiss cheese